Last Updated on July 2, 2026 by Daniel Globe

 A short dirt-road drive leads you to Tar Bay Beach‘s parking area, where a left turn and then a gentle right curve bring you to the lot.

-You don’t pay a fee, so you can park and head straight for the sand without hassle.
-Since road conditions can shift with weather, you’ll want to check them before you go, especially after rain.
+There’s no fee, so you can park and head straight for the sand.
+Road conditions can shift with weather, so it’s worth checking them before you go, especially after rain — a 4-wheel drive vehicle gives you more confidence if the surface turns wet or muddy.

 Dirt Road Directions